moody/Waffle/README.md

   -- This node's own share of its parent's main-axis deficit, when its siblings' own sizes -- don't all fit, weighted by this value times this node's own main-axis size, not the -- value alone.
-Defaults to 1.
-No effect on a flexible node (nothing stated to reduce), -- or on the root.
-Can also be toggled after the fact with SetShrink(). shrink = 1,
+Defaults to 1; 0 never shrinks below this node's own stated size.
+No -- effect on a flexible node (nothing stated to reduce), or on the root.
+Can also be -- toggled after the fact with SetShrink(). shrink = 1,

   -- How this node aligns its own children along the cross axis, if it has any: